 Where are you based?
 Do you travel?

-I am based in Boston, and mainly serve the New England area.
+I am based in Brooklyn, and mainly serve the New England area.
 But I love to travel!
 If you are planning a destination wedding, or if you live outside of New England, contact me and we can chat!

 What do I get?

 No two weddings are the same, but I’ve found that this is the sweet spot:

 Pre-event consultation and planning session via phone or in-person.